orel33/bomber/README.md

 # Bomber Man #

-This is a simple "Bomber Man" game written in Python 2/3, based on the *pygame* library.
+This is a simple "Bomber Man" game written in Python 2/3, based on the *PyGame* library.

 ![Bomber Man Snapshot](snap0.png?raw=true "snapshot")